erre4/GBA_genetic_algorithm/README.md

 # The algorithm:

-The algorithm used is NEAT, a genetic algorithm implemented in python. in neat directory you can actually see the modules to run and train a genetic network.
+The algorithm used is NEAT, a genetic algorithm implemented in python.
+In neat directory you can actually see the modules to run and train a genetic network.

 # How to Compile C code: